spatie/phpunit-watcher/README.md

 This will run the tests and rerun them whenever a file in the `src` or `tests` directory is modified.

-Want to pass some arguments to PHPUnit no problem, just tack them on:
+Want to pass some arguments to PHPUnit?
+No problem, just tack them on:

 ```php
 phpunit-watcher watch --filter=it_can_run_a_single_test